Köln Hauptbahnhof: Rail services

 Cologne Hauptbahnhof is one of the hubs of European long-distance traffic.
 Long-distance lines run on both sides of the Rhine via Cologne.
 Therefore, the station situated on the left (western) bank of the Rhine is connected to Köln Messe/Deutz station situated on the right (eastern) bank of the Rhine via the Hohenzollern Bridge.
 Long-distance trains connect in the station from the Ruhr region, southern Germany, Switzerland, the Netherlands and Belgium.
 Köln Messe/Deutz (tief) station is used by two ICE services on the right bank route.
 In the past, therefore, a direct connection, such as a moving walkway over the Rhine was considered, but this controversial idea was rejected as too expensive for the time being.

 The Cologne rail node is at the centre of eleven routes radiating in all directions.
 More than 280,000 arriving and departing passengers are estimated to use 1,200 trains daily.

 Cologne Hauptbahnhof, together with the Hohenzollern Bridge is a key bottleneck for rail transport in the Cologne region.
 Long-distance traffic load is concentrated to and from the east of the station, while regional trains mainly run to and from the west.
 The connecting lines from Hürth-Kalscheuren and Steinstraße are operating at capacity.
 Adding extra tracks is hardly possible.
 Changing the track layout is not possible with the existing signalling.
 The network will become increasingly congested up to 2030 and beyond.

 Although its platforms are divided into three sections each, they are still remarkably crowded throughout the day, and a major extension of the station is impossible because of its historic surroundings.
 Connections to the local Cologne network Stadtbahn are made by two subterranean stations, Dom/Hbf and Breslauer Platz/Hbf at the respective ends of the station.
 The station has 11 main line passenger track platforms, of which two are used for S-Bahn services; one of the two subterranean Stadtbahn has two tracks with side platforms (Dom/Hbf) the other (Breslauer Platz/Hbf) has two out of three tracks in service and one side platform and an island platform (both in use).
 Its IATA code is QKL.

 Long-distance services

 Cologne Hauptbahnhof is the hub of many Intercity Express and Intercity lines, mostly serving Cologne every hour or every two hours:

 Various high-speed services connect most cities in Germany as well as several neighbouring countries in a few hours.
-Thalys high-speed trains run from Cologne to Paris via Aachen, Liege and Brussels.
+Eurostar high-speed trains run from Cologne to Paris via Aachen, Liege and Brussels.
 An international Intercity Express service also operates every two hours during the day on the Brussels–Liege—Aachen–Cologne line, continuing to Frankfurt.

 With a combined 403 scheduled long-distance arrivals and departures each day at Cologne in the summer timetable of 1989, it was the most important node in the network of Deutsche Bundesbahn.
 With 383 scheduled long-distance arrivals and departures, in Deutsche Bahn's timetable of summer 1996, it was the second most important node (after Hannover Hauptbahnhof).